RepoForks/SitePoint-Mobile-Channel/Articles/Valdio Veliu/10 Plugins For Android Studio/article.md

 Every developer who wants to make sure his/her application runs smoothly in every supported device and has trouble troubleshooting specific device errors should make use of this great plugin.

+To install Genymotion go to the official Genymotion page  www.genymotion.com create an account and then you should be able to download and install you Genymotion based on the Operating System you are working on.